Cheng-Che/LeetCode/Questions.md

+## Reverse Vowels of a String
+Write a function that takes a string as input and reverse only the vowels of a string.

+Example 1:
+Given s = "hello", return "holle".

+Example 2:
+Given s = "leetcode", return "leotcede".

+Note:
+The vowels does not include the letter "y".

 ## Maximize Distance to Closest Person
 In a row of seats, 1 represents a person sitting in that seat, and 0 represents that the seat is empty.